Buying a car at auction

 As you probably do not know whether you will win the bid you cannot possibly purchase car insurance in advance.
 Even if you had a hint about your bid winning, you still wouldn't have enough details about the car to enable you purchase the right insurance policy for it.
 What you can do is purchase temporary car insurance to cover your car as you drive it home immediately after the deal is closed.

-Choose between third party and comprehensive coverage, depending on the type of car you buy.
-For high value cars, go for comprehensive coverage.
-Third party coverage is sufficient for cheaper models.
-Choose a cover period of your choice, from 1 day to 28 days.
-The longer the cover lasts, the more it will cost.
-Bottom line is you should be able to use the temporary car insurance until you have sold the car on or purchased long term insurance cover for it, which you should do within a few days.
+Bottom line is you should be able to use the temporary car insurance until you have sold the car on or bought long term insurance cover for it, which you should do within a few days.